Start

 npm install -g acpx@latest

-npx acpx@latest --skill install acpx
+npx acpx@latest --skill install acpx --agent codex --scope user

 3. Read the acpx skill reference so you know every command, flag, and